jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## Joining Data

 If you have datasets that contain a common “key” column (or a set of key columns) then you can use one of the [join functions from dplyr](https://dplyr.tidyverse.org/reference/join.html) to combine these datasets.
-In this example, the mpg\_stack\_horz and car\_type datasets are joined using the left\_join function and the “manufacturer” and “model” columns.
+First let’s create a dataset named “car\_type”:

 ``` r
 car_type <- mpg %>% select(manufacturer,model,class) %>%